uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/sycl_kernels_api.rst

 Supported C++ Standard Library APIs and Algorithms
 ++++++++++++++++++++++++++++++++++++++++++++++++++

-oneDPL defines a subset of the `C++ Standard`_ library APIs for use in DPC++ kernels.
-These APIs can be employed in SYCL kernels similarly to how they are employed in code for a typical CPU-based platform.
+oneDPL defines a subset of the `C++ Standard`_ library APIs for use in SYCL kernels.
+These APIs can be employed in the kernels similarly to how they are employed in code for a typical CPU-based platform.

 .. _`C++ Standard`: https://isocpp.org/std/the-standard